-Planning a trip can be complicated and juggling flight reservations and hotel bookings is often only the start of it.
+Planning a trip can be complicated, and juggling flight reservations and hotel bookings are often only the start of it.
 Fortunately, there are apps out there to take the stress out of things.
 Here’s the best of the bunch to help make trip planning painless.

 Alongside that, it’s possible to sync TripIt with your calendar so meetings and events like weddings or parties are all included on the schedule too.
 You hardly have to pay attention to the schedule as the app does all the hard work for you.

-The premium service ($49 a year) provides you with real-time flight alerts, seat tracking, and an alternate flight finder.
+The premium service, TripIt Pro ($49/year), provides you with real-time flight alerts, seat tracking, and an alternate flight finder.
 For most users though, the free app does everything you could need.
-It’s available for both iOS and Android.

-For the more business orientated user, offline maps are available through the app’s premium service, as well as an advanced trip planner.
+For the more business-oriented user, offline maps are available through the app’s premium service, as well as an advanced trip planner.
 The day-to-day itinerary planner gives users estimated travel times and walking distances, so it’s ideal if you’re trying to walk between meetings and other destinations on time.

-Roadtrippers is focused on the journey, not just the destination.
-If you’re driving across country for a while, odds are you want to stop and smell the roses every once in a while (or maybe smell the world’s biggest ball of yarn).
+Roadtrippers (Free) is focused on the journey, not just the destination.
+If you’re driving across the country for a while, odds are you want to stop and smell the roses every once in a while (or maybe smell the World’s Biggest Ball of Twine).
 That’s the thinking behind the Roadtrippers app, which is all too eager to tell you what’s nearby.
 As you plot out your itinerary, more suggestions come up so you can find the perfect diner on your drive.

-For the avid driver, it’s a neat way to find out more about what’s just off the beaten track, and can make a boring business journey far more interesting than usual.
-It currently works in the USA, Australia, and New Zealand, for both Android and iOS.
+For the avid driver, it’s a neat way to find out more about what’s just off the beaten path and can make a boring business journey far more interesting than usual.
+It currently works in the USA, Australia, and New Zealand.